Spay Abortion: Why would a rescue choose to terminate a pet pregnancy?

 Shelters and rescues have a responsibility to ensure that all animals who pass through their doors are sterilized, but that alone isn't enough.
 Pet overpopulation is a community issue, and solving it involves taking action within the community.

 Making access to free and low-cost spay and neuter services is essential to decreasing the number of accidental litters in our communities.
-It's vital that this comes with relationship-building, educational resources, and additional outreach opportunities to help the people in our communities care for their pets, which in turn helps prevent adult pets from finding their way into shelters, too.
+It's vital that this comes with relationship-building, educational resources, and additional outreach opportunities to help the people in our communities care for their animals, which in turn helps prevent animals of all ages from finding their way into shelters.

 Finally, action must be taken to stop production breeding through puppy mills and other irresponsible breeding practices.
-Pets bred for profit often suffer from the health and behavior struggles, with inhumane, high-stress living conditions; many will, in turn, end up in a shelter.
+Animals bred for profit often suffer from health and behavior struggles, with inhumane, high-stress living conditions; many will, in turn, end up in a shelter.

 Talk about it!

-Terminating pet pregnancy is a difficult topic, but neglecting to talk about it doesn't prevent it from happening.
+Spay abortion does not have to be a taboo topic!
 The best way to address pet overpopulation, the factors that cause overpopulation, and the consequences of overpopulation is to talk about it!

 Consider sharing this article or starting a conversation about pet overpopulation to help others better understand the realities of animal welfare.